-Tufts University as well as Cummings School of Veterinary Medicine and the Cummings Veterinary Medical Center support your decision to have or plan a family while here whether you are a student, faculty or staff.
-Resources include a campus parenting group, counseling and support services, mentors, lactation rooms and more.
-Learn more about the resources Read More
+Tufts University as well as Cummings School of Veterinary Medicine and the Cummings Veterinary Medical Center support your decision to have or plan a family while here whether you are a student, faculty or staff.… Read More

 Student gain insights into the field of veterinary pathology through monthly lunch discussions and weekend wet labs.

 Just a phone call away — veterinary students are available to help pet owners work through the heartache of losing a beloved animal companion.